wp-plugins/jetpack-widget-visibility/readme.txt

 == Description ==

-Jetpack Widget Visibility adds a new button to every widget in the widget area, allowing you to choose on which page this particular widget appears. or disappears.
+JP Widget Visibility adds a new button to every widget in the widget area, allowing you to choose on which page this particular widget appears. or disappears.
 It's very easy to add conditions and the conditions are flexibile enough to give you great control over you widgets visibility.

 Visibility is controlled by five aspects: page type, category, tag, date, and author.